 In the News division, we have recently bolstered our digital journalism teams in the U.S. and Canada.
 This investment in talent reflects the increased appetite for digital BBC news content.
 In addition, Jennie Baird was appointed into the newly created role of MD and EVP of Digital News and Streaming and Katty Kay returned to the BBC as Presenter-at-Large, BBC Studios, and US Special Correspondent for BBC News.

 And in LA, BBC Studios operates one of its major scripted and unscripted production units in Los Angeles, responsible for the Emmy®-winning Dancing with the Stars, the multi-award-winning Life Below Zero, and the popular reboot of the classic quiz show Weakest Link, among others.

-Our LA office is home to our BBC Worldwide Productions Studio who develop and produce scripted and non-scripted programs for U.S. cable and broadcast networks.
-Our teams work with producers and rights holders in the BBC, the UK’s independent production community, and talent in the U.S. to develop new programming and reformats.
-Be part of our team.View Jobs
+Our LA office is home to the BBC Studios’ Productions arm, who develop and produce programs for U.S. cable and broadcast networks.
+Our teams work with producers and rights holders in the BBC, the UK’s independent production community and talent in the U.S. to develop new programming and reformats.
+LA is also the base for our sales team who lead on high value co-production deals as well as content sales to digital and linear partners.View Jobs

-New York is home to editorial teams for BBC.com, linear and digital content sales and co-productions, and consumer products.
-Where will you fit in?View Jobs
+New York is home to our editorial teams for BBC.com, the franchise management business who oversee Doctor Who and Bluey, and linear and digital content sales and co-productions.View Jobs

 We're people like Andy Fernandez